Cervical Facet Block

 - Informed consent is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-- Local anesthesia: This is medicine to make you comfortable during your procedure.
-It is a shot of medicine put into the skin.
-It is used to numb the area and dull your pain.
+- Local anesthesia is medicine injected into the skin.
+It is used to numb the area and dull your pain during your procedure.
 You may still feel pressure or pushing during the procedure.

 During your procedure: